-It has been said the casing-less sausages known as or cevapi or cevapcici found their way into Eastern Europe via the Ottoman Empire, which picked them up from Arabic cultures around Persia.
+The casing-less Balkan sausages known as or cevapi, cevaps, or cevapcici found their way into Eastern Europe via the Ottoman Empire, which picked them up from Arabic cultures around Persia.

 Today, there are different versions of this fresh, unsmoked sausage throughout Croatia, Serbia, Bosnia-Herzegovina, and Macedonia.
 Some use pork and lamb, others use pork, lamb, and beef as in this recipe, and yet others omit the pork entirely.
 If anything is consistent, it's that they are formed by hand and not stuffed into casings and the meat mixture has lots and lots of garlic.

 Originally, they were skewered and grilled over an open fire.
 Nowadays, most cooks grill, broil or pan fry them.
 They make great appetizers and sandwiches on lepinje bread.

 - 1 pound

 - 1 clove garlic (or more to taste, finely chopped)

 - 1 teaspoon salt (or more to taste)

 - In a large bowl, mix together beef, pork, lamb, garlic, 1/2 cup chopped onions, and salt until thoroughly combined.

 - To make sure your seasonings are just right, make a small patty and fry it to taste test.
 Add more garlic, salt, or onions to suit your palate.

 - Refrigerate the meat mixture, ideally overnight, before forming.